-Sites like this (shutterpoint.com and photostockplus.com are some of many others) are great if you want to sell prints of fine art, abstract and landscape photography.
+Sites like this (photoshelter and many others) are great if you want to sell prints of fine art, abstract and landscape images, or event photography.
 These sales areas are off topic for microstockinsider.com, but probably not off topic for many of the readers who in work different image genres.
 If you are interested in selling such images then you might find an operator like smugmug very interesting.
 I would imagine that their site has a lot of visitors who are in the market to buy a print if they see something they like.

 Is Smugmug Good for Micro-Stock Photos?

 While smugmug offer the facility for you to sell images as digital downloads with a commercial license, and indeed for the price (